va11ar/jarvix/README.md

 Note:

 * Jarvix/Wazear is discontinued, if you want to continue working on it, feel free to fork and modify what you want.
 Just credit me somewhere.
+* This code was written 100% by AI.